 There are many materials with inherent flame-resistant properties that meet the safety standards set by OSHA.
 Naturally flame-resistant materials, such as wool and silk, do not easily ignite or melt and do not need chemical treatments.
 These materials contain FR qualities at the molecular level, which means the protection they offer will not wear out regardless of time and frequency of use.

-On the other hand, some engineered flame-retardant fabrics can be hazardous due to the chemicals used to treat them.
+On the other hand, some engineered flame-retardant fabrics can be hazardous due to the chemicals used to treat them and could .
 For example, FR clothing that involves formaldehyde may pose health issues, such as rashes or even some types of cancer.
 To help you avoid toxic materials, the National Institute of Environmental Health Sciences outlined the most dangerous types of flame retardants.

 Choosing FR pants, shirts or jackets made from inherently flame-resistant fibers instead of fabrics treated with hazardous chemicals can help you stay protected from burns without sacrificing your overall health.

 If you have never shopped for flame-resistant clothing, a few points might initially need a little clarification.
 How are the garments supposed to fit?
 Are there any special considerations you need to be aware of?
 Is FR clothing different for men and women?

 To help you address some of these specific concerns, we’ll break them down into easy-to-understand sections.

 With FR clothing, the rule of thumb is that a looser fit offers more protection.
 When a garment is looser, there is an added layer of air between you and the material, providing extra insulation against the heat or flames that you may encounter while wearing the clothing.
 If you wear skintight flame-resistant garments, the flames will be almost directly up against your skin.
 Even with the clothing as a protective layer, it’s safer to allow this air cushion between your skin and the fabric.